thriveweb/deking-new/content/services/single-service3.md

 excerpt: >-
   Relax, play, entertain, and enjoy life with family and friends on a quality built deck
-welcomeTitle: New Decks for above and in ground pools
+welcomeTitle: Important facts for salt water swimming pool decks
 welcomeDescription: >-
   What are some important things to consider when it comes to pool decking?
-  Timber Pool Decking looks great and can last a long time if you look after it.
-  For some people sanding and oiling their deck gives them great pride and it is a relaxing way to spend a weekend.
-For others the thought may put you off entirely.
-You can always get someone else to do it for you.
-It’s also important to make sure you have waterproof, rust proof screws and nails.
+  Timber Pool Decking looks great and can last a long time if you look after it and the right design is used from the outset.
+It’s important to make sure you have waterproof, rust proof screws and nails.
 The deck is going to get wet with the family splashing around.
-It’s especially important if you have a salt water pool.
-Can I build a deck around an above ground pool?
-Yes, you can build a deck around above ground and in ground pools.
-Pool decking provides a great place to relax for your family, friends and guests.
-Pool decking can be constructed to extend over the edge of the pool for a totally seamless look and feel or finish flush with your pool copping edge.
-Pool decking for Sloping blocks or unusual pool designs We can build pool decking on all kinds of blocks including those with unusual elevations/slopes and interesting pool designs.
-By incorporating different deck levels you can create a unique and beautiful entertaining space.
-The design of your pool deck can make a huge difference to the atmosphere of your pool.
+It’s especially important if you have a salt water pool. s
 welcomeImage: /images/uploads/image-2-1024x576.jpg
 accordion:
   - description: >-